 His work has been written about extensively, including: an interview in LINEA, the ASL journal (December 2016); an essay in the online journal “First Things,” by Maureen Mullarkey, (September, 2015); as well as reviews in The New York Times, Art in America, ARTnews, and City Arts.
 His art has also received critical attention in a wide range of periodicals, catalogs and monographs.
 Magasinet Kunst (Denmark, 2011) featured a color essay about the artist and his art.

-Bruce Dorfman has been teaching at the Art Students League since 1964, and taught at the League summer school in Woodstock, NY, from 1964 to 1972.
-He has also taught at the New School, Syracuse University, the Everson Museum, and was artist-in-residence at the Norton Museum, Florida.
-From 1993 to 1996, he was a guest-artist and lecturer at museums and art institutions in Venezuela, Portugal, and France.
+Bruce Dorfman has been teaching at the Art Students League since 1964, including the League summer school in Woodstock, NY, 1964–1972.
+Dorfman has also taught at the New School, Syracuse University, the Everson Museum, and was Artist-in-Residence at the Norton Museum, FL.
+He was a guest-artist and lecturer at museums and art institutions in Venezuela, Portugal and France from 1993 to 1996.

 Bruce Dorfman studied at the Art Students League with Yasuo Kuniyoshi, Arnold Blanch and Charles H. Alston.
 He is a graduate of the University of Iowa, where he studied with Stuart Edie, Mauricio Lasansky and art historian Roy Seiber.For additional information, including representation, visit: www.brucedorfman.com.